-7.50%, net of administrative and investment expenses, including inflation for recent retirees is 61.
+Salary Increases Varies by age and service.
+4.70% average over career including inflation 7.50%, net of administrative and investment expenses, including inflation receiving benefit payments based on age.
+The average age at service retirement for recent retirees is 61.

-Members who are eligible for service retirement are assumed to com
+Retirement Age Members who are eligible for service retirement are assumed to commence